awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

 ## Overview of Key Policies<a name="key-policy-overview"></a>

 A key policy is a document that uses [JSON \(JavaScript Object Notation\)](http://json.org/) to specify permissions\.
 You can work with these JSON documents directly, or you can use the AWS Management Console to work with them using a graphical interface called the *default view*\.
-For more information about the console's default view for key policies, see [Default Key Policy](#key-policy-default) and [Modifying a Key Policy](key-policy-modifying.md)\.
+For more information about the console's default view for key policies, see [Default Key Policy](#key-policy-default) and [Changing a Key Policy](key-policy-modifying.md)\.

-Key policy documents share a common JSON syntax with other permissions policies in AWS, and have the following basic structure:
+A key policy document cannot exceed 32 KB \(32,768 bytes\)\.
+Key policy documents use the same JSON syntax as other permissions policies in AWS and have the following basic structure:

 ```
 {